Endava/javaspektrum-securebydesign/README.md

 The first example implements a basic Java Spring Boot application that leverages the Spring Security framework to implement mutual TLS authentication using self-generated digital certificates.

 In order for the application to work there are few initial steps, explained below, that must be completed before using the code.
 These require use of the `keytool` from a recent Java SDK.
 These steps require you to be able to run a `make` command in a Unix-like environment.
 The Makefile has been tested in two environments: Fedora 29 on a VirtualBox VM and MacOS Mojave.
+We have also added a Windows batch file in the directory keytool/keygen.bat that will help you generate same keys in a Windows environment.

 #### 1. Generate the keys